Contraceptive sponge: Effectiveness

+The sponge’s effectiveness is 91% if used perfectly by women who have never given birth, and 80% if used perfectly by women who have given birth at least once.
+Since it is hard to use the sponge perfectly every time having vaginal sex, its real effectiveness can be lower, and it is advised to combine sponges with other birth control methods, like withdrawal of penis before ejaculation or condoms.

 Side effects

-People sensitive to Nonoxynol-9, an ingredient in the spermicide used in the sponge, may experience unpleasant irritation and may face increase risk of sexually transmitted diseases.
-Sponge users may have a slightly higher risk of Toxic shock syndrome.
+People sensitive to Nonoxynol-9, an ingredient in the spermicide used in the sponge, may experience unpleasant irritation and may face increased risk of sexually transmitted infections.
+Sponge users may have a slightly higher risk of toxic shock syndrome.

 In popular culture

 Shortly after they were taken off the U.S. market, the sponge was featured in an episode of the sitcom Seinfeld titled "The Sponge".
 In the episode, Elaine Benes conserves her remaining sponges by choosing to not have intercourse unless she is certain her partner is "sponge-worthy".
-This was later revisited in the series finale when the pharmacist testifies against Elaine and her morality for buying a whole case of the sponges.

-The film Clueless features a scene where the characters Dionne and Tai are discussing sex and Dionne is heard to ask Tai if the sponge would still work if the user has sex in water.

-On the TV series My So-Called Life, the doctor tells Angela to use a sponge if she is thinking of having sex.

-In the TV series Downton Abbey, Anna Bates, lady's maid to Lady Mary Crawley, buys a 1920s contraceptive sponge for her mistress.
-Later the device is found by Anna's husband John Bates who assumes she is using it herself.